olcf/hands-on-with-summit/challenges/MPI_Basics/README.md

 # What is MPI?

 The **M**essage **P**assing **I**nterface (MPI) is a set of library functions, methods, and specifications that can be called to distribute a code's processing work between nodes or processors on the same node.
 It does this by passing messages between the processors.
 It is governed by a set of community driven standards.
+The MPI standard can be found here: [MPI: A Message-Passing Interface Standard Version 3.1]( https://www.mpi-forum.org/docs/mpi-3.1/mpi31-report.pdf).

 The basic flow of MPI within in a program is:
 1. Initialize communication